composer/packagist/README.md

 - Clone the repository
 - Run `bin/vendors install` to get all the vendors.
-- Copy `app/config/parameters.ini.dist` to `app/config/parameters.ini` and edit
-  relevant values for your setup.
+- Open `app/config/parameters.ini` and edit the relevant values for your setup.